w3f/polkadot-wiki/docs/glossary.md

 ## Shared Security

 The security model that Polkadot uses whereby all chains are equally secured.
-This is acheived by placing proofs of validity of parachain blocks into the relay chain such that, in order to revert finality of a single parachain, an attacked would need to attack the entire Polkadot system.
+This is acheived by placing proofs of validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacked would need to attack the entire Polkadot system.

 ## Slashing